 Health Center staff are State Registered Nurses or Nurse Practitioners with strong skills, experience working with children, high energy, and a caring personality.
 Each of our modern health centers are staffed by a team of three in-camp nurses along with a doctor who is onsite 24/7 and a health center coordinator.
 Our health center is staffed at all times and duties include daily med call, triage and treatment of campers and staff, emergency on call, and general oversight of the health care needs of our camp community throughout the summer.
 Nurses must obtain Pennsylvania licensing, which camp will assist with and reimburse associated costs.
 Being part of our health center is a great opportunity to join a dedicated medical team in a fun and engaging environment.

-Support Staff are fun, hardworking individuals from all over the world that together form the backbone of Equinunk and Blue Ridge.
-Through their work in the office, operations, housekeeping, maintenance and kitchens; the support team is the reason camp can run smoothly on a day-to-day basis.
+Support Team are fun, hardworking individuals from all over the world that together form the backbone of Equinunk and Blue Ridge.
+Through their work in the office, operations, housekeeping, maintenance and food service; the support team is the reason camp can run smoothly on a day-to-day basis.
 Upon arrival to camp, support team members are assigned to specific areas based on their skills and experience.
-Support staff live in shared housing with other team members and have the opportunity to participate in special events and activities.
+Support team live in shared housing with other team members and have the opportunity to participate in special events and activities.
 In addition to the great friends that are made throughout the summer and being part of our camp community, staff will gain valuable work experience that they can refer to for years to come.
-Members of our support staff team are hardworking, task oriented and motivated.
+Members of our support team are hardworking, task oriented and motivated.

 After an amazing summer working at Camps Equinunk and Blue Ridge, you can walk away with incredible friendships, memories that last a lifetime and skills that can directly translate into your professional career.
 These skills include problem solving, decision making, self-discipline, leadership, and the experience of making a difference in the lives of our campers.